rpearce/hakyll-nix-template/README.md

 1. Click the "Use this template" button and create your repository
 1. Renaming
-  1. Rename all instances of `hakyll-nix-template` and `my-site` with a name for your project
+  1. Rename all instances of `hakyll-nix-template` with the name of your project
-  1. Rename `generator/my-site.cabal` to reflect your project name
+  1. Rename `generator/hakyll-nix-template.cabal` to reflect your project name
 1. Cachix
   1. Create a cachix cache for your project on https://app.cachix.org
   1. Follow the cachix instructions to generate a signing keypair